chartinger/swd23-game/README.md

 - `core`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3.
 - `àssets`: Pictures and sounds.

+## Getting started

+Some usefull classes and important functions:

 - `GameObjects`: Objects we are working with during the game
 - `main`: Logic of the game.
 Relevant functions as mentioned below
     - `draw`: "Draws" the current gamestate on the screen
     - `render`: clears the screen before drawing it again.
     - `setPosition`: setting position of a sprite and giving it to `GameObjects`

 ## Gradle